secureCodeBox/secureCodeBox/CONTRIBUTING.md

   - Cherry-Pick Bugfix and commit to bugfix branch
   - Create PR to `main` branch

-## Working with Issues/How to Contribute in Issues
+## Working with Issues - How to Contribute in Issues

 It is mandatory to open an issue, if the task takes longer than one hour.
 Before you open an issue please verify there is no existing one covering your issue.